trongnghia-184297/20221_CV_Final_Project/README.md

 **Explanation**
 - -i = path to input image
-- -o = path to output folder, folder will be created if not exist.
+- -o = name of output folder, output folder will be created if not exist.
 - -s = number of images per each visualization in process, s must be 1,2,3 or 4

 **Example**